wso2-attic/ballerina-integrator/README.md

 ### Developing the service
 Let's look at the implementation of the company_recruitment_agency_service , which acts as The Content-Based Router.

-Let's consider that a request comes to the Company recruitmet agency service with a specific content. when company_recruitment_agency_service receives the request message, reads it, and routes the request to one of the recipients according to the message's content.
+Let's consider that a request comes to the Company recruitment agency service with a specific content. when company_recruitment_agency_service receives the request message, reads it, and routes the request to one of the recipients according to the message's content.

 ##### company_recruitment_agency_service.bal